Employee Newsletters

 How to Create, Add and Send Animated GIFs in Outlook Emails

-By Alex Cleary
+Alex Cleary

 People love GIFs; they evoke emotions where words fall short.
 That’s why more and more people are using animated GIFs in email in addition to their social media.

 But what makes GIFs so effective, and how can you use them to make your emails pop?
+We’ll show you the various uses of GIFs in emails, and how you can make and send your own animated GIFs in emails to your employees.

-What Are GIFs
+What Are GIFs?

 Graphics Interchange Format files—more commonly known as GIFs—are files that contain multiple images that play in quick succession, simulating a moving image.